🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 Yes.

-Conflict, maybe not so much conflict.
+Conflict, maybe not so much.

-There are areas where we compete, and it's in those areas where we have to come to uh an agreement that works.
+There are areas where we compete, and it's in those areas where we have to come to an agreement that works.

 But there are more areas where we are stronger together, and that's what we're focused on.

-And we're gonna get the right deal.
+And we're going to get the right deal.

-Not going to be held in some.
+God's going to be helping some.

 Okay.

-Is it just me or is there a lot more gold in that office than there used to be?
+Is it just me, or is there a lot more gold in that office than there used to be?

 Wait, wait, wait.